MicrosoftDocs/entra-docs/docs/global-secure-access/reference-version-history.md

 - Updated partner notices.

 ### Fixed issues
 - Silent registration of connector with credentials.
-For more information, see [Create an unattended installation script for the Microsoft Entra application proxy connector](../identity/app-proxy/application-proxy-register-connector-powershell.md).
+For more information, see [Create an unattended installation script for the Microsoft Entra private network connector](../identity/app-proxy/application-proxy-register-connector-powershell.md).
 - Fixed dropping of `Secure` and `HttpOnly` attributes on the cookies passed by backend servers when there are trailing spaces in these attributes.
 - Fixed services crash when back-end server of an application sets "Set-Cookie" header with empty value.